menu icon

 Pin Recipe

-This healthy peach crisp is full of jammy fresh peaches baked in cinnamon beneath a crisp topping that resembles an oatmeal cookie!
+This wholesome peach crisp is full of jammy fresh peaches baked in cinnamon beneath a crisp topping that resembles an oatmeal cookie!
 It's a simple, delicious way to enjoy the best fresh peaches of the year.

 • Prep Time: 15